Source Card #9: Crossing the Threshold Every Day

 Systematic Pressures on All Sides

+All of this exacerbated by modern day drug enforcement laws that the police are, of course, further tasked to enforce on the front lines.
 All of which tends to put our officers in the position where they must “produce” in order to comply with their job requirements, but in so doing, often an adversarial relationship is collectively formed within the very same communities they are assigned to patrol and protect.

 In his book Justice Without Trial, Law Enforcement in Democratic Society (1967, latest edition 2015), sociologist Jerome Skolnick maintains that any job description that calls upon a person to exercise decision-making authority in the face of physical danger may simply be asking too much of the practitioner.